2016 Jan 27, 9:15 2015 Mar 23, 9:04 2011 Dec 4, 2:28

 action 'PICK' and whatever is registered as the picker on the system pops up and lets the user pick from that list.
 The same goes if you want to 'EDIT' an image, or 'VIEW' an mp3.

-I wanted to replace the Google search box gadget that appears on the home screen with my own search box widget that uses OpenSearch descriptors but apparently in the current API you can't make home screen gadgets without changing
+I wanted to replace the Google search box gadget that appears on the home screen with my own search box widget that uses OpenSearch descriptors but apparently in the current API you can't make home screen gadgets without changing parts of

-location to a file and an additional program on my computer to apply those locations to photos.
+file and an additional program on my computer to apply those locations to photos.

 2008 Jun 10, 4:52